History of Doctor Who: Tenth Doctor

 The fourth series aired in the UK in 2008 featuring two companions; Donna Noble, who first appeared in "The Runaway Bride" and Martha Jones, who returned to the series for five episodes of series four.
 Billie Piper also returned to the show to reprise her original role as Rose Tyler.

 Following broadcast of the fourth series, the BBC announced that the show would not return as a weekly series in 2009, due to a number of factors.
 Instead, four specials would be broadcast in 2009, with a full series returning in 2010.
 It was later announced that when the full series returned in 2010, Tennant would no longer be the Doctor.
 Playing the role would be the 26-year-old actor Matt Smith.

 The return of Doctor Who has led to the BBC launching a number of spin-offs and related programmes.
-The first of these was the behind-the-scenes series Doctor Who Confidential which began airing on BBC Three in conjunction with the 2005 series and returned for a new set of episodes in 2006; each episode focuses on elements of that week's Doctor Who episode and the series has continued alongside all stories since 2005.
+The first of these was the behind-the-scenes series Doctor Who Confidential which began airing on BBC Three in conjunction with the 2005 series and returned for a new set of episodes in 2006; each episode focuses on elements of that week's Doctor Who episode and the series continued alongside all stories for a number of years.
 In 2006, the first full Doctor Who spin-off series, Torchwood, debuted on BBC Three; it did not air in the United States until BBC America debuted it in September 2007, while the Canadian CBC aired it in October 2007.
 A second behind-the-scenes series, Totally Doctor Who, which aired on BBC One, also debuted in 2006.
 After the appearance of Sarah Jane Smith in the 2006 episode "School Reunion", it was announced that Elisabeth Sladen would reprise the role in a new series entitled The Sarah Jane Adventures, the first episode of which aired on BBC One on 1 January 2007, followed by its debut as a weekly series in September 2007.
 Following Sladen's death, the programme came to an end after its fifth series in autumn 2011.
 Yet another spin-off series, K-9, was announced for 2007, but this series was not being produced by the BBC.
 In addition, Tennant and Agyeman provided voice acting work for The Infinite Quest, an animated serial that aired as part of the 2007 series of Totally Doctor Who.